terminal-labs/qrcode_factory/README.md

 python qrfactory.py
 ```

-Will run, out of the box, and generate a readable QR code with the TL logo in the center, pointing to a shortened url that forwards to terminallabs.com.
+The above will run out of the box, and generate a readable QR code with the TL logo in the center, pointing to a shortened url that forwards to terminallabs.com.

 To customize this, you can: